Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

 The Israeli Office Textile Factory took part in a complex and important project:

-The Difficulty: In the Hiriyah mountain, waste has been buried for over 50 years, and in its natural decomposition process, biogas was created.
-Until that project, biogas evaporated from the mountain and polluted the environment.
+The Difficulty: In the Hiriyah mountain, waste has been buried for over 50 years, and through its natural decomposition process, biogas has been created.
+Until that project, biogas that had evaporated from the mountain polluted the environment.

 The opportunity: Utilization of landfill gas from the waste mountain Hiriyah, and converting fuel consumption into green energy.

-Although the process of realizing the project, both bureaucratic and infrastructure construction, was with great difficulty, eventually, the venture was successful.
+Although the process of realizing the project, including both bureaucratic and infrastructure construction, was fraught with great difficulty, the venture ultimately proved successful.

-The success of the project expresses that the biogas used as an alternative energy source, which provides a significant portion of the energy consumption of the Office Textile Factory, thereby contributes significantly to the environment issue.
+The success of the project demonstrates that biogas, used as an alternative energy source, provides a significant portion of the energy consumption of the Office Textile Factory, thereby making a substantial contribution to addressing environmental issues.

 An example of an entrepreneur who saw difficulty as an opportunity:

-Efi Arazi RIP, Founder of Scitex, which was one of the Israeli high-tech pioneers and one of the world's leading color printing companies, lost a critical project of the Defense Ministry to a company that provided a better solution.
-This loss motivated him to seek another growth engine, and thus he reached the digital printing field, which led the company to success.
+Efi Arazi, RIP, Founder of Scitex, one of Israel's high-tech pioneers and a leading global color printing company, lost a critical project to the Defense Ministry to a company that provided a better solution.
+This loss motivated him to seek another growth engine, and thus, he reached the digital printing field, which led the company to success.

 When it Comes to Kids:

 Today's messages to children, especially in the media, are that success can be achieved very quickly and effortlessly.
-The stories of glory about successful people barely mention the difficulties until success.
+The stories of glory about successful people rarely mention the difficulties they faced before achieving success.

-In reality, children learn that it is not easy to achieve success.
+In reality, children learn that achieving success is not easy.

 In everyday life, we will encourage the children to cope with difficulties.
-This dealing is a chance to practice methods and ways to overcome obstacles so that in the future, they will be able to deal successfully with more complex problems and see them as opportunities for growth.
+This experience is an opportunity to practice methods and strategies for overcoming obstacles, enabling individuals to deal successfully with more complex problems and view them as opportunities for growth in the future.

-It should be noted that many conversations with entrepreneurs show that entrepreneurs consider themselves able to cope with almost any difficulty, but bureaucratic difficulties, these are the most frustrating for them.
-However, many entrepreneurs are dealing with bureaucratic difficulties and succeed in their fields.
+It is worth noting that many conversations with entrepreneurs reveal that they consider themselves capable of coping with almost any difficulty; however, bureaucratic challenges are the most frustrating for them.
+However, many entrepreneurs face bureaucratic difficulties and still succeed in their fields.
 This is how children's resilience can be built.

 Example of an entrepreneur who sees the opportunity in difficulty